hurtadosanti/hurtadosanti/README.md

-🌱 I am a software engineer passionate about developing critical systems, and Linux engineer since 2001 and an MSc in Systems and Computing Engineering from 2011. 🔭 I specialized on distributed embedded Linux software.
-Nowadays, I work researching and developing Linux systems to be deployed in tough environments.
+🌱 I am a software engineer passionate about developing critical systems, a Linux engineer since 2001, and an MSc in Systems and Computing Engineering since 2011. 🔭 I specialized in the development of distributed systems deployed on embedded Linux devices.
+I am passionate about the development of software for robotics applications concerning autonomous vehicles using ROS, and embedded Linux devices.

 #python #cpp #cuda #performance #artificialintelligence